okekedev/HCHB-FHIR-Portal/readme.md

-README.md
-markdown# Healing Hands Data Automation
+# Healing Hands Data Automation

 A comprehensive dashboard and data automation toolkit for healthcare providers using the HCHB FHIR API.
 This application streamlines patient data collection, coordination note management, and appointment scheduling processes through an intuitive web interface.